-In a typical SSL transaction, the client that is connecting to a server over a secure connection checks the validity of the server.
-To do so, it checks the server’s certificate before initiating the SSL transaction.
+In a typical SSL transaction, the client that is connecting to a server over a secure connection checks the validity of the server by checking the server’s certificate before initiating the SSL transaction.
 Sometimes, however, you might want to configure the server to authenticate the client that is connecting to it.

-With client authentication enabled on an SSL virtual server, the NetScaler appliance asks for the client certificate during the SSL handshake.
+With client authentication enabled on an SSL virtual server, the Citrix ADC appliance asks for the client certificate during the SSL handshake.
 The appliance checks the certificate presented by the client for normal constraints, such as the issuer signature and expiration date.

 For the appliance to verify issuer signatures, the certificate of the CA that issued the client certificate must be:

 - Installed on the appliance.

 - Bound to the virtual server that the client is transacting with.

 If the certificate is valid, the appliance allows the client to access all secure resources.
 But if the certificate is invalid, the appliance drops the client request during the SSL handshake.